rtcharity/resources.eahub.org/content/events/guide.md

 There are many different possible purposes for an event.
 When planning events, defining your aim helps to achieve it.

-“<a target="_blank" href="https://smile.amazon.com/Art-Gathering-How-Meet-Matters-ebook/dp/B07637KVXL"> The Art of Gathering</a>” contains excellent advice on choosing a purpose, and has tips on how this will affect your planning - check out <a target="_blank" href="https://docs.google.com/document/d/1C9gFA8Wk4oTXK2jzEJGiwjRPwsB-qTwztVba5YUNTpQ/edit#">these notes about “The Art of Gathering”</a> for a summary.
+“<a target="_blank" href="https://smile.amazon.com/Art-Gathering-How-Meet-Matters-ebook/dp/B07637KVXL">The Art of Gathering</a>” contains excellent advice on choosing a purpose, and has tips on how this will affect your planning - check out <a target="_blank" href="https://docs.google.com/document/d/1C9gFA8Wk4oTXK2jzEJGiwjRPwsB-qTwztVba5YUNTpQ/edit#">these notes about “The Art of Gathering”</a> for a summary.

 Some options for a purpose could be:

-* Moving people down the <a target="_blank" href="https://www.centreforeffectivealtruism.org/the-funnel-model/">funnel of engagement in EA</a>.
+* Moving people down the <a target="_blank" href="https://www.centreforeffectivealtruism.org/the-funnel-model/">funnel model of engagement in EA</a>.
 Your event could facilitate one or more of these transitions:

   * Moving people from “audience” to “followers” - outreach to people who haven’t heard of EA before.
   * Moving people from “followers” to “participants” - e.g. holding events that help new people become more knowledgeable about EA.